A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Phenomenological Constraints and implications

-We expect the cross section from the Yukawa terms are not dominant as well as Higgs potential (except the pole at around half of Higgs mass $\sim63$ GeV) due to the constraint of direct detection search.
-In fact, we find our cross section reaches $10^{-10}$ GeV$^{-2}$ at most, that is below the value of cross section to explain relic density by one order magnitude through our numerical estimation.
-Therefore, we expect the current relic density is given via gauge interactions such as $2\eta_R\to W^+W^-/ ZZ^*$ via $\eta^\pm/\eta_I$.
-The detailed analysis has already been done by ref.~\cite{Hambye:2009pw} and they tell us the DM mass, which satisfies the constraint of the relic abundance is about 534 GeV (in addition to the Higgs pole mass $\sim63$ GeV).
+We expect the annihilation cross sections from the Yukawa terms to be sub-dominant.
+In addition, we consider the effect of Higgs potential (except the pole at around half of Higgs mass $\sim63$ GeV) not dominant due to the constraint from the direct detection searches.
+In fact, we find the annihilation cross section can reach $10^{-10}$ GeV$^{-2}$ at most, which is below the value of cross section to explain observed relic density by one order magnitude through the numerical estimation.
+Therefore, we expect the current relic density to be given via gauge interactions such as $2\eta_R\to W^+W^-/ ZZ^*$ via $\eta^\pm/\eta_I$ intermediate states.
+The detailed analysis has already been done by ref. ~\cite{Hambye:2009pw} and they tell us the DM mass, which satisfies the constraint of the correct relic density, is about 534 GeV (in addition to the half of Higgs mass $\sim63$ GeV).

-{\it Direct detection}: We have a spin independent scattering cross section constrained by several experiments such as XENON1T~\cite{XENON:2015gkh}.
-Since there is a mass difference between $\eta_R$ and $\eta_I$, we can simply evade the $Z$ portal scattering cross section so that the mass difference is taken to be more than $100$ keV.
-The dominant contribution is the Higgs portal via interactions in the scalar potential.
-However, we simply assume the Higgs portal coupling {$c_{\eta\eta h}$ for $\eta_R-\eta_R-h$ to be tiny enough; $c_{\eta\eta h} \lesssim 10^{-3}$}~\cite{Arcadi:2019lka}, in order to evade the direct detection via Higgs exchanges.
+{\it Direct detection}: Scattering between DM and nucleon can be used to detect DM and we have constraints on a spin-independent DM-nucleon scattering cross section by several experiments such as XENON1T~\cite{XENON:2015gkh}.
+Since there is a mass difference between $\eta_R$ and $\eta_I$, this is inelastic scattering.
+Thus, we can simply suppress the t-channel scattering between DM and nucleon $N$ mediated by $Z$, $\eta_R N \to \eta_I N$, where the mass difference is taken to be more than $100$ keV to avoid this constraint.
+Since the mass difference arises from $\lambda''_{H\eta} v^2/(m_R+m_I)$ via Eq. (\ref{eq:mdif}), absolute value of the coupling $\lambda''_{H\eta}$ is required to be $5\times 10^{-7}\lesssim |\lambda''_{H\eta}|$ when the mass difference is larger than $100$ keV for the case that $m_R+m_I=300$ GeV.
+Therefore, this bound is very weak.
+The dominant contribution to DM-nucleon scattering is the one involving the Higgs boson mediation arising from interactions in the scalar potential.
+However, we simply assume the related coupling {$c_{\eta\eta h}$ for $\eta_R-\eta_R-h$ to be tiny enough; $c_{\eta\eta h} \lesssim 10^{-3}$}~\cite{Arcadi:2019lka}, in order to evade the direct detection via Higgs exchanges.